clean-code-craft-tcq-1/test-for-analytics-karippalrohith/README.md

 Add to these tests:

 1. Write minimum and maximum to the PDF from a csv containing positive and negative readings
-1. Write "Invalid input" to the PDF when the csv doesn't contain expected data
+2. Write "Invalid input" to the PDF when the csv doesn't contain expected data
-1. Check for minimum threshold breach when readings are in the lower boundary region(If Lower Threshold =0, then check for -1,0,1)
+3. Check for minimum threshold breach when readings are in the lower boundary region(If Lower Threshold =0, then check for -1,0,1)
-1. Check for maximum threshold breach when readings are in the higher boundary region(If Lower Threshold =1000, then check for 99,100,101)
+4. Check for maximum threshold breach when readings are in the higher boundary region(If Lower Threshold =1000, then check for 99,100,101)
-1. Write trend into PDF when continious 30 readings are increasing
+5. Write trend into PDF when continious 30 readings are increasing
-1. Ensure trend is not recorded into PDF when continious 29 readings are increasing and the 30th reading is low compared to previous
+6. Ensure trend is not recorded into PDF when continious 29 readings are increasing and the 30th reading is low compared to previous
-1. Check whether the PDF report is created when data is passed to it
+7. Check whether the PDF report is created when data is passed to it
-1. Check whether the notification is triggered when a new PDF is stored in the server
+8. Check whether the notification is triggered when a new PDF is stored in the server
-1. Check whether notification is triggered when a week/month is elapsed
+9. Check whether notification is triggered when a week/month is elapsed
-1. Check whether the PDF report have relevant data when a new report is created.
+10. Check whether the PDF report have relevant data when a new report is created.
+11. Will there be a simultaneous update of csv from server and the BMS module read out at same time, so that data inconsistency can occur.

 (add more)